-(20) Public Information Request Fee.
+(19) Public Information Request Fee.
 Public information requests are processed by the Department in accordance with the provisions of Tex.
 Gov’t Code, Chapter 552.
 The Department uses the guidelines promulgated by the Office of the Attorney General to determine the cost of copying and other costs of production.

-(21) Adjustment of Fees by the Department and Notification of Fees. (§2306.6716(b)) All fees charged by the Department in the administration of the tax credit and HOME programs may be revised by the Department from time to time as necessary to ensure that such fees compensate the Department for its administrative costs and expenses.
+(20) Adjustment of Fees by the Department and Notification of Fees. (§2306.6716(b)) All fees charged by the Department in the administration of the tax credit and Direct Loan programs may be revised by the Department from time to time as necessary to ensure that such fees compensate the Department for its administrative costs and expenses.
 Unless otherwise determined by the Department, all revised fees shall apply to all Applications in process and all Developments in operation at the time of such revisions.

 §10.902.Appeals Process (§2306.0321; §2306.6715).